CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 ## 1.3 Build the database image and run the database container

-Before you run the database container, make sure the rest of the files have the the right file endings.
-These files all need to have the Linux line ending (\n) and not the Windows line ending (\r\n).
+All our files are ready to build the database image and run the database container, so that's the next step.

+*Note : If you are running a local SQL Server on your machine, or any other process listening on port 1433, you will need to stop that process before you can run the database container, or the container will not be able to start.*

+**Action:**

-Once this is done, build the database image.
+In your terminal window build the database image with the following command:

     docker build --tag=umbdata ./UmbData

-And run it with the following command.
+Once the image is built, run it with the following command.

-*Note : If you are running a local SQL Server on your machine, you will need to stop that server before you can run the database container, or the container will not be able to start.*

     docker run --name umbdata -p 1433:1433 --volume sqlFiles:/var/opt/mssql  -d umbdata